anmarjarjees/express-app/README.md

   - node_modules folder
   - package-lock.json
   - package.json
-- It's unnecessary to commit any folder that included installed packages, as these packages should be installed properly, so we ignore the folder(s) "node_modules"
+- It's unnecessary to commit (push to Github) any folder that included installed packages, as these packages should be installed properly, so we ignore the folder(s) "node_modules" with ".gitignore"

 Now after running the command "npm install express-generator", the repo folder will have the following:
 - The initial git files: